 How to Apply

 Admissions to all of our undergraduate programs are handled through the University.
-Please follow the admission process and checklist as outlined by the Boise State Admissions.
+Please follow the admission process as outlined by the Boise State Admissions.
 For questions specific to our department contact our primary undergraduate advisor Dr. Karen Viskupic (firstname.lastname@example.org).

-- Transcripts.
+- Official Transcripts.
 You must contact the schools you have attended and have them send your official transcripts to the graduate college.
 You can write in your cumulative GPA and the GPA for your last 60 credits, but an official transcript is required for admission.

 - Letters of Recommendation.
 You must designate at least 3 professional references who will be asked to complete a letter of recommendation on your behalf.